ComprehensionWorkshop

 The first two days will feature a structured program, including talks, poster sessions, and group discussions.
 On the third day, the focus shifts to a more relaxed format, providing participants with the opportunity to network and plan joint activities in an informal setting while enjoying an easy hike and/or leisurely picnic.

-Invited speaker:
+Invited speakers:

 Johanna Kaakinen